Table of Contents

 Some default configurations are also not optimal for vim, so the following defaults are changed:

-• Change evil-escape escape combination to something faster to type, while being nearly nonexistent in French or English words:
+• Change the evil-escape combination to something that's faster to type, while being nearly nonexistent in French or English words:

 • fd → gq

-• In avy, the key used to select words/lines are remapped to the 8 characters under the fingers:
+• In avy, the keys that select words/lines are remapped to the 8 characters under the home row fingers:

 • a u i e t s r n